CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

       $automationAccount = "[Your automation account Name]"
       ```

-13. In the PowerShell console, copy and paste the commands from text editor, to declare the variables and hit Enter.
+13. In the PowerShell console, copy and paste the commands from the text editor, to declare the variables and hit Enter.

      ![](./media/costupd-06.png)